 Now, this is foul.
 Can you not keep your better mood for fifty seconds by the clock?
 O temper, temper.
 Ah, well, where was I?
 Oh, yes, your handwriting.
 Oh!
 Oh!
-Oh!
 What mean you, cousin?
 Lord deliver me.
 Cousin!
 Cousin!
+He will come!
 He will come!
 He will come!